xandao-dev/xandao-dev/README.md

 - 🔭 I’m currently working on nlw-valoriza!

-- 🌱 I’m currently learning Node.js, PostgreSQL, Express and Docker!
+- 🌱 I’m currently learning Node.js, PostgreSQL, Express, AWS and Docker!

 - 💬 Talk to me about Python, JavaScript, Vue, Git, Docker and so on =)